DavidLegg/Pyre/src/main/kotlin/gov/nasa/jpl/pyre/foundation/README.md

 ## Conditions and Reactions

-The last important concept introduced by Spark is "reactions".
+The last important concept introduced by foundation is "reactions".
 Reactions are a class of patterns for building tasks which "react" to some condition to perform some (usually small) task.
 Working in close conjunction with Reactions is the identification of conditions with boolean resources using `whenTrue`.
 This means that all derivations built for boolean resources can be used as conditions for a task to await.